 Just like Weight Watchers, you need to see your dog shed pounds to feel successful and make sure you are on the right track.
 Most veterinary clinics will let you come by and weigh your dog for free, and keep a record of their weight loss journey.
 If you have a small dog, you can always check progress at home by weighing yourself while holding your dog, then weighing yourself alone and subtracting to get your dog’s weight.
 However, your vet office may have a more accurate scale.
 Most healthy dogs should be able to reach their target weight within 3-6 months.

 It is a good idea to switch your dog to a weight loss dog food instead of just restricting the amount of their regular food.
 This is because restricting a maintenance food leads to imbalances in micronutrients.
 Instead, switch to a low calorie, low fat, and high fiber diet that is designed to be fed for weight loss to ensure your dog does not develop an imbalanced nutritional state.

-While there are many over-the-counter weight loss foods, most veterinarians prefer to use therapeutic foods, like Hill’s Metabolic Diet or Blue Natural Veterinary W + M diet, that have been clinically proven to facilitate rapid, safe weight loss in dogs.
+While there are many over-the-counter weight loss foods, most veterinarians prefer to use therapeutic foods that have been clinically proven to facilitate rapid, safe weight loss in dogs.